The cost of mental health in the workplace

-Did you know that there are more workers compensation claims for ‘mental injury’ than claims for physical injury?
-By setting up your workplace with the right supports and structures you can create the conditions for a mentally healthy workforce.
+Did you know that the majority of workers compensation claims for ‘mental stress’ are for work-related harassment or bullying?
+By focusing on workplace culture and setting up the right supports, you can create the conditions for a mentally healthy workforce.

 Young workers need particular support for their wellbeing at work

 Whilst the areas covered in this article will benefit all of your staff, young employees might require some additional thought.
 It can be harder for young workers to understand what is expected of them at work, and to have a voice when things are not going well – especially if it’s their first job.
 They might feel the need to demonstrate their work ethic or ‘earn their stripes’ and not look after themselves as they should.
 Or they might feel that their opinions are not as important as those with more experience.